 Whether we are in the family room, living room, or another living space of your home during those cooler months, warming up a space instantly creates a cozy and relaxing environment – how does that impact my electric bill?

-- What is infrared heat?
+What is infrared heat?

-We are familiar with infrared technology in our daily lives, we just don’t think about it too much.
+We are familiar with infrared technology in our daily lives; we just don’t think about it too much.
 It has been around for several decades, just reimagined into some of today’s daily use cases.

-Clearly, the word, “radiant” or “radiation” rings alarm bells for some people, but infrared radiation is 100% safe.
+The word “radiant” or “radiation” rings alarm bells for some people, but infrared radiation is 100% safe.
 Our own bodies emit it.

 There are numerous benefits to utilizing infrared heaters.
 These must-have heaters include solid functionality and smart safety features in addition to the following:

-Using an infrared heater rather than a forced-air heating system, it can keep air from drying out quite as fast.
+Using an infrared heater rather than a forced-air heating system can keep air from drying out quite as fast.
 The Infrared heater will not be a viable replacement for a humidifier.
-Also, heaters that are not controlled by a thermostat are also not recommended as the lack of temperature control can negatively impact your utility bill and overall heating element investment.
+Also, heaters that are not controlled by a thermostat are not recommended as the lack of temperature control can negatively impact your utility bill and overall heating element investment.

 Infrared heating and electric fireplaces can be used as a domestic and commercial, energy-efficient alternative to natural gas and propane.
 Despite being able to purchase solid fuel infrared heaters, we recommend using electric infrared panels in the home.

-When buying a premium electric fireplace such as MagikFlame, the built-in infrared quartz heater has 5,200 BTU — Be sure to calculate out your living space to understand if the secondary infrared heat source costs for your individual living space.
+When buying a luxury electric fireplace such as MagikFlame, the built-in infrared quartz electric fireplace insert has 5,200 BTU — Be sure to calculate out your living space to understand if the secondary infrared heat source costs for your individual living space.